DAWN-Foundation/dawn/README.md

 # these can be applied to all transaction commands below
 # for example:
 # --root was used to mint tokens, might be used for init, but not necessary
-# --building-owner is usually used to add a building and create plans
+# --service-provider is usually used to add a building and create plans
 # --customer should have some USDC and can be used to pay for plan subscription
 yarn dawn:init --root
-yarn dawn:add_building --building-owner
+yarn dawn:add_building --service-provider
 yarn dawn:subscribe --customer

-# Add a building to the plan contract (as --building-owner)
+# Add a building to the plan contract (as --service-provider)
 yarn dawn:add_building \
-    --building-owner \
+    --service-provider \
     --name 'Building 1' \
     --address '123 Main St' \
     --floors 5